Oreemo/Based-Endorsements/README.md

 npm run dev
 ```

-The Frame will be available at `http://localhost:3000/api`
+The app will be available at `http://localhost:3000`

 ### Environment Variables